MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Are there forwarding rules configured for the mailbox?

-You need to check each identified mailbox for mailbox forwarding (also known as *SMTP forwarding*) or Inbox rules that forward email messages (typically, newly-created Inbox rules).
+You need to check each identified mailbox for mailbox forwarding (also known as *SMTP forwarding*) or Inbox rules that forward email messages to external recipients (typically, newly-created Inbox rules).

 - To check all mailboxes for mailbox forwarding, run the following command in [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell):